proclamo/plasma-todo-widget/README.md

 plasmapkg2 -i .
 ```

-Notes> you need to have installed the `plasma-sdk` package.
+Notes: you need to have installed the `plasma-sdk` package.